Dinah Marler: Storylines

 Totally unbalanced by now, Dinah got angry with Hart for rejecting her and retaliated by breaking into his room at the Springfield Inn.
 Desperate to hold on to Hart, Dinah finally revealed the lengths she had gone to keep him - taking Vanessa's pills, which almost killed her, and starting the fire that scarred her.
 Shocked, Hart called Vanessa, telling her to get her daughter.
-That day, Dinah freaked out when Vanessa mentioned having her committed, and she called her father to come help her.
+That day, Dinah became distressed when Vanessa mentioned having her committed, and she called her father to come help her.
 Dinah then moved in with her father, Ross.
 However, although she was able to fool him into thinking she was alright, it was clear that Hart was not out of her system.
 Then Cassie learned the truth about the child Dinah miscarried, and knowing that that was her only link to Hart, Dinah tried to appeal to Cassie.
 When that did not work, she grabbed the one antique gun Hart left behind.
 Dinah aimed the antique gun at Cassie, who plead with Dinah to realize that Hart would find out Laura was not his baby one way or another.
 At that moment, Hart walked in and jumped in front of Cassie as Dinah pulled the trigger.
 He was critically wounded, and as a devastated Dinah fled to her mother for help, Cassie had Hart rushed to the hospital.
 Vanessa was devastated by what her daughter did and wanted Dinah to explain the accidental shooting to the police but Dinah insisted that she would kill herself first, and Vanessa decided to hide her.
 Before leaving, a desperate Dinah went to Cedars to see Hart.
 As he was going into cardiac arrest, Dinah confronted him and shook him in her attempt to convince him that the shooting was accidental.
 As machines started to go off, Dinah debated whether to stay with Hart or save herself.
 She wound up fleeing as doctors arrived to revive Hart and ran smack into Matt in the hospital parking garage.
 Matt grabbed Dinah and planned to turn her in, but backed down when Dinah revealed that her mother would never forgive him.
 Days later, Vanessa arranged for Dinah to fly to Switzerland where the nuns who took care of her during her illness would help Dinah disappear.
 After mother and daughter shared a heartfelt good-bye, Dinah fled Springfield.
 There would be no word about Dinah until the summer of 2000 when she contacted her mother saying that she needed help: she was pregnant.
 Dinah was mentioned in June 2002 when Ross saw Vanessa at Josh and Reva Lewis's wedding.
 Curiously there was no mention of her having had a baby.